How auto aftermarket sales are impacted by the latest driving behavior trends

 How can driving data like this help drive and predict sales?

 Driving continues to vary from state to state and county to county.
 Wide swings in how and how much people drive make it difficult for auto aftermarket professionals to optimize their business to meet consumers’ needs.
 A more granular view of vehicle miles traveled and driving events can be used to create models that help predict consumers’ needs and enable the auto aftermarket to more accurately forecast inventory and sales down to the zip code level.

-All this intelligence can also be transformed into more targeted and impactful marketing efforts as well.
+All this mobility intelligence can also be transformed into more targeted and impactful marketing efforts as well.

 Data and analytical models like this can also help determine the best audiences to market to.
 It depends on the type of auto aftermarket business, of course, but you could request vehicle miles traveled data to target audiences such as: